-Usually, researchers are seeking a finite number of participants for each study, so the quicker you jump onto prolific to get involved, the more chance you are of being able to complete the survey and get paid.
+Usually, researchers are seeking a finite number of participants for each study, so the quicker you jump onto Prolific to get involved, the more chance you have of being able to complete the survey and get paid.

 Prolific Surveys: Rates and Payments